MITANSH11/ifpt/README.md

 ###
 ***A JavaFX-based desktop application that provides multiple financial calculators***

-IF YOU WANT TO RUN DIRECTLY GO TO "IFPT/CalcAppFX/app" DOWNLOAD "ifpt.exe" file or else
+IF YOU WANT TO RUN DIRECTLY  DOWNLOAD "ifpt.exe" file

+or else

 (NOTE: U NEED JAVA FX TO RUN THIS PROGRAM)